khanishkha/codeToThink/README.md

 ## Clone the project
 Create an folder,open terminal in the same folder then Run git clone <<http url of this project>>
+To get this url click copy button then you can copy your desied url

 ## Build